tweag/nickel/doc/manual/typing.md

-It turns out statically ensuring that an arbitrary expression will eventually respects an arbitrary user-written predicate is a really hard problem even in simple cases (technically, it is undecidable in the general case).
+It turns out statically ensuring that an arbitrary expression will eventually respects an arbitrary user-written predicate is a really hard problem even in simple cases (technically, it is even undecidable in the general case).
 The typechecker doesn't have a clue about the relation between numbers and ports.
 So, what can it do with annotations like `#Port`?
 There is one situation when the typechecker can be sure that something will eventually be a port number, or will fail with the correct error message: when using a contract application.